 At Alpha Koncepts, we teach: Draw the firearm with a purpose but reluctantly reholster.
 You’re not going to win a gunfight based on how quickly you put the gun away.

 Are you familiar with the term, “Glock Leg”?
 Glock leg is a term that’s been floating around the gun culture since the first striker-fired handguns were released.
 And though Glock wasn’t the first striker-fired handgun, it was the first widely popular striker-fired handgun.
 Because most striker-fired handguns don’t usually have a manual safety people were shooting themselves in the leg when reinserting their firearms into their holsters.
 Hence the name “Glock Leg”.
-Even to this day people are still shooting themselves when improperly reholstering.
-And let me be clear “Glock Leg” can occur with ANY firearm, not just Glocks.
+Even to this day, people are still shooting themselves when improperly reholstering.
+And let me be clear, I am not insulting Glocks, “Glock Leg” can occur with ANY firearm, not just Glocks.

 The Argument against looking at your holster…